 In other cases, the focus of the summary hearing may be on whether there is a reasonable prospect that the applicant can prove that his or her Code rights were violated.

 A common basis for the Tribunal to initiate or for a respondent to request a summary hearing is because it may appear that the application fails to identify any links between the alleged discriminatory treatment and the grounds cited.
-In such cases, the focus of the summary hearing will deal with whether an applicant can show a link or connection between an event(s) (e.g. termination of employment or treatment in a restaurant or on public transportation) and the ground(s) (e.g. age, disability, sex, race, etc.) upon which he or she makes the claim.
+In such cases, the focus of the summary hearing will deal with whether an applicant can show a link or connection between an event(s) (e.g. termination of employment or treatment in a restaurant or on public transportation) and the ground(s) (e.g. age, disability, sex, race, etc.) upon which they make the claim.
 The issue at the summary hearing will be whether the applicant has any evidence from which it might be possible to show a link between the event(s) and the ground(s).

 For example, an application may allege that the applicant was denied service in a restaurant based on his or her race.
 The application may allege that a) there was a denial of service and b) that the applicant is of a certain race.
 Both of these allegations may be true, however, in order to succeed the applicant would require some evidence, other than the applicant’s own personal beliefs or opinions, that a reason for the denial of service in the restaurant is linked to race.